Jesperi Kotkaniemi: Montreal Canadiens

 On 22 June 2018, having been touted amongst the top players by the NHL Central Scouting service, Kotkaniemi was drafted third overall in the 2018 NHL Entry Draft by the Montreal Canadiens.
 After attending the club's development camp, he was signed to a three-year, entry-level contract on 2 July 2018.

 On 3 October 2018, Kotkaniemi made his NHL debut against the Toronto Maple Leafs; he earned one assist in the loss.
 He thus became the first person born in the year 2000 to play in one of the Big Four professional sports leagues in North America.
 Kotkaniemi scored his first and second NHL goals on 1 November 2018 against the Washington Capitals.
 At 18 years, 118 days old, he became the second youngest goal scorer in Canadiens' history behind Mario Tremblay, who tallied his first goal at age 18 years, 75 days on 16 November 1974 against the New York Rangers at the Forum.
 Kotkaniemi added a second goal in the third period of the same game, tying the score at 4–4 en route to a 6–4 Montreal victory, and becoming the youngest player in NHL history not born in North America to score at least twice in one NHL game.
 He surpassed fellow Finn Patrik Laine, who, at 18 years, 183 days, recorded a hat trick for the Winnipeg Jets in a 5–4 win against the Toronto Maple Leafs on 19 October 2016.
 On 6 January 2019, during a game against the Nashville Predators, Kotkaniemi became the third Canadiens player to score 20 points before the age of 19.
 A month later on 5 February, Kotkaniemi set a new Canadiens record by becoming the first player to score goals in three straight games before the age of 19.
 He ultimately scored 34 points in 79 games in his rookie season.

 After the season concluded, Kotkaniemi underwent knee surgery to repair a chronic minor injury.
 He scored his first goal of the 2019–20 season in Montreal's season opener, a 4–3 shootout loss against the Carolina Hurricanes.
 However, on 5 December 2019, he suffered a concussion in a game against the Colorado Avalanche, resulting in eight games lost.
 Kotkaniemi was reassigned to the Laval Rocket, the Canadiens' AHL affiliate, on 1 February 2020.

-With the 2020–21 season delayed due to the COVID-19 pandemic, Kotkaniemi was loaned to Ässät until the start of NHL training camp.
+In October 2020, the Montreal Canadiens loaned Kotkaniemi to HC Ässät on a contract until the start of NHL training camp.
+He played ten games with HC Ässät, scoring eight points, after which it was announced in November that Kotkaniemi's loan contract had ended when the Canadiens invited him to Canada to prepare for the NHL season.